HDFGroup/hdf5/README.txt

 parallel version of the library.
 Other INSTALL* files have similarly descriptive names.

-Documentation for this release will be released separately; it is not included in the source code tar ball.
-The documentation tar ball will include a doc/html/ directory; start with the file "index.html" in that directory.
-An online document set for current release can also be found online at http:/hdfgroup.org/HDF5/doc/.
+Documentation for this release can be found in the doc/html/ directory;
+start with the file "index.html" in that directory.
+Online documentation for the current release is available at http:/hdfgroup.org/HDF5/doc/.

 Several mailing lists are currently set up for use with the HDF5 library: